All Products

 Note

-Scenario 1: Create scaling groups and then configure a policy that includes resource-level permissions
+Scenario 1: Create scaling groups, then configure policy

 1. Create two scaling groups.